- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

-If a lot of people invest in an asset, naturally, its price will increase.
+Naturally, if many people invest in an asset, its price will increase.
 The same goes for when a massive amount of investments are made in a particular asset.
-Fortunately, the yellow metal is attracting more and more investors since its introduction to this industry.
+Fortunately, the yellow metal has been attracting more and more investors since its introduction to this industry.

-Because of this, its price is increasing drastically over the years, making it a great reason to consider gold as an investment.
+Because of this, its price has increased drastically over the years, making it a great reason to consider gold an investment.
 To illustrate further, here’s a look at the price of gold in three different years:

-- February 1915: February 1915 is the starting point of gold as a liquid asset, and its price at that time was only around $500 an ounce.
+- February 1915: February 1915 was the starting point of gold as a liquid asset, and its price at that time was only around $500 an ounce.

 - September 1970: The lowest price of gold was around $240.
-A recession brought this sharp price decrease at that time, where gold wasn’t as attractive to investors.
+A recession brought this sharp price decrease at that time when gold wasn’t as attractive to investors.

 - August 2020: At this point, an ounce of gold will cost you around $2,000, when only just a year ago, the price was about $1200.
 This alarming increase is mainly due to the Covid-19 pandemic that brought upon a global economic crisis.